for all inquiries:

 He is a contributor to such publications for The New York Times T style magazine, Sunday Telegraph magazine, Le Monde M magazine and Wallpaper magazine amongst others.

 His first book "小さな深い森 Petite Foret Profonde" was published December 2013 by funny bones editions in Paris.
 His second book "植木 UEKI" was published in Autumn 2015 by IKI editions Leers France.
-He is currently working on his new book "マロニエ Marronnier".
+His new book "マロニエ Marronnier" was shortlisted at ARLES2019 Rencontres de la photographie Dummy Books award.

-His directing works includes: “How to be like Tom Sachs” a portrait of artist Tom Sachs, “A portrait of a Place: Arakicho” for Nowness, “Hello Korea” US Olympics and Paralympics team Pyeong Chang 2018 for US Embassy of Seoul Korea.
+His directing works includes: “How to be like Tom Sachs" a portrait of artist Tom Sachs, "A portrait of a Place: Arakicho" for Nowness, "Hello Korea" US Olympics and Paralympics team Pyeong Chang 2018 for US Embassy of Seoul Korea and "Jungjin LEE" for IMA living with photography.

-東京都生まれ。奨学金を得て、ニューヨーク・ブルックリンの美術学校 Pratt Instituteに留学し、メディアアートを学ぶ。在学中は実験映像、ビデオアート、写真などを制作。卒業後、ニューヨーク・チェルシーで、ハイエンドな商業写真を扱う現像所に勤務。そこで世界的に著名なコマーシャルフォトグラファーやアートフォトグラファーと数多く出会い、アシスタントとして同行し世界各地をまわるなど、約10年間を過ごしたのち、独立。アート写真、商業写真のフィールドでキャリアを重ね、2012年、南フランスで行われた国際写真コンテスト「27th International Hyeres Festival of Photography」でファイナリストに選ばれる。
+奨学金を得て、ニューヨーク・ブルックリンの美術学校 Pratt Instituteに留学し、メディアアートを学ぶ。在学中は実験映像、ビデオアート、写真などを制作。卒業後、ニューヨーク・チェルシーで、ハイエンドな商業写真を扱う現像所に勤務。そこで世界的に著名なコマーシャルフォトグラファーやアートフォトグラファーと数多く出会い、アシスタントとして同行し世界各地をまわるなど、約10年間を過ごしたのち、独立。アート写真、商業写真のフィールドでキャリアを重ね、2012年、南フランスで行われた国際写真コンテスト「27th International Hyeres Festival of Photography」 でファイナリストに選ばれる。そして2014年CCNYカメラクラブ・ニューヨーク国際コンペティションでのファイナリストとなる。

 awards / exhibitions include: